ignite/cli/docs/guide/ibc.md

 `<portID>-<channelID>-<creatorAddress>`

-Finally, the Starport-generated AppendPost function returns the ID of the new appended post.
+Finally, the Ignite CLI-generated AppendPost function returns the ID of the new appended post.
 You can return this value to the source chain through acknowledgment.

 Append the type instance as `PostID` on receiving the packet: